xxao/linque/README.md

 ```

 ### .union_by(items, key)
-Produces new sequence of unique items from current sequence and given items by using default comparer or selected
+Produces new sequence of unique items from current sequence and given items by using selected item's key.
+This call does
-item's key.
-This call does not evaluate current sequence.
+not evaluate current sequence.
 This functionality is also available as a
 *linque.union_by(sequence, items, key)* utility function.

 ```python